mindadeepam/obsidian-vault/library/blogs/0_attention_is_all_u_need 1.md

 $$
 \max_{\theta} \frac{1}{N} \sum_{t=1}^{N} \log p_\theta(y_t | x_t)
 $$
 where $x_t$ is the source sequence, $y_t$ is the target sequence, and $\theta$ represents the model parameters.
-In this paper the authors actually used their interpretation of gating like LSTMs as the usual activation of *tanh* didnt yield meaningful results.
+In this paper the authors actually used their interpretation of gating like LSTMs as the usual activation of tanh didnt yield meaningful results.

-Features from this model were used as a part of a phrase based SMT system and was trained on phrase pairs of English and French.
-Naturally as deep learning flourished, papers like [7,8,9] advanced the field of neural machine translation where the entire translation was done by the neural model itself.
+This looks like a solid foundation for end to end sequence modelling, it was just a part of a phrase based SMT system and was trained on phrase pairs of English and French.
+Papers like [7,8,9] advanced the field of neural machine translation where the entire translation was done by the neural model itself.
 Sutskever et al., 2014 [7] used LSTMs and achieved near SOTA for machine translation tasks.
 Their model was a 4 layer LSTM with 384 million parameters.
 They found that reversing the input sentences helped the model learn the translation better and to mitigate exploding graidents they enforced a hard constraint on the norm of the gradient.
 When used in a SMT system, the model was able to achieve SOTA results.

 Bahadanu et al. in 2014 [8] identified the context vector as a bottleneck and introduced the concept of **attention** to the seq2seq model.